v15hv4/vsh/README.md

 A list of commands built-in to the shell whose functions are impossible or inconvenient to implement by external executables.

+### Input/Output Redirection
+The output of a process can be redirected to files using the symbols '>' (truncate & write) and '>>' (append), while input can be redirected to processes using the symbol '<'.
+Both input and output redirection can be used simultaneously.

+### Command Pipelines
+The output of a foreground process can be redirected into another process as its input using the symbol '|' between two commands.
+Multiple commands can be piped together.
+Piping and redirection can be used in tandem.

+### Signal Handling
+The key combination `Ctrl+C` can be used to send a `SIGINT`, which is caught by the shell and directed to the foreground process for it to handle.
+The key combination `Ctrl+Z` can be used to send a `SIGTSTP`, which is caught by the shell and causes the current foreground process to be suspended (stopped and sent to the background).

 #### `cd`
 ```
 Usage: cd <path_to_directory>